-It was the famous Leonhard Euler (1744) who started investigating the curve.
+It was the famous Leonhard Euler who investigated the curve as first (in 1744).

 Other names for the spiral are clothoid

-A Cornu spiral describes diffraction from the edge of a half-plane.
+who used the spiral to describe diffraction from the edge of a half-plane.

 with series of straight lines and flat circular curves.
 When speeds increased